finos/FDC3/docs/api/spec.md

 await appChannel.broadcast(context);
 ```

-An app can still explicitly receive context events on any channel, regardless of the channel it is currently joined to.
+An app can still explicitly receive context events on any [`Channel`](ref/Channel), regardless of the channel it is currently joined to.

 ```js
 // check for current fdc3 channel